B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 • Pinky (fourth) - 12th fret of the B (2nd) string

-3 Tips To Help You Master the B Chord
+3 Tips to Help You Master the B Chord

 These tips will help you get to grips with the B Major chord and improve how it sounds when you play.
-The great thing is you can apply these tips to all chords you are learning.
+The great thing is you can apply these tips to all the chords you are learning.

 1- Change the way you think

-Don’t think of the B Major chord as hard.
+Don’t think of the B major chord as hard.
 Approach it with a positive attitude.
 As self-development guru Wayne Dyer says; when you change the way you look at things, the things you look at change.

-2. Commit to daily practise
+2. Commit to daily practice

 Play exercises such as the Looped Pair Strike and Freeze Method every day to help you improve the B chord.